arnabganguly/Kafkaconnect/ConfigureKafkaConnectstandalone1.md

 <br>

-> Note : The reason we create two copies of the connect-standalone. properties file belis to separate the rest.port property to different ports. **If you do not do this , you will run into a rest.port conflict** when you try creating the connectors.
+> Note : The reason we create two copies of the connect-standalone. properties file below is to separate the rest.port property to different ports. **If you do not do this , you will run into a rest.port conflict** when you try creating the connectors.

 <br>